-The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on consolidation, are translated at foreign exchange rates ruling at the statement of financial position date.
 The revenues and expenses of foreign operations are translated at an average rate for the period where this rate approximates to the foreign exchange rates ruling at the dates of the transactions.

 Exchange differences arising from the translation of foreign operations, and of related qualifying hedges, are taken directly to the translation reserve.
 They are released into the income statement upon disposal.